TuwaIO/nova-uikit/packages/nova-transactions/README.md

 ## Getting Started

-To use this library, you need to set up the `NovaProvider` from this package alongside the Pulsar initialization logic.
+To use this library, you must render the `<NovaProvider />` component at the top level of your application and pass the state and actions from your Pulsar store to it as props.

 Here is a complete example of a `providers.tsx` file that configures both systems: